zed-io/kolektivo/WALLET.md

 ## Overview

-This package contains the code for the Valora mobile apps for Android and iOS.
+This package contains the code for the Kolektivo mobile apps for Android and iOS.
-Valora is a self-sovereign wallet that enables anyone to onboard onto the Celo network, manage their currencies, and send payments.
+Kolektivo is a self-sovereign wallet that enables anyone to onboard onto the Celo network, manage their currencies, and send payments.

 ## Architecture